Solar Panel Cost Guide in Indiana, PA (2025 Update)

 See how much it might cost to go solar in Indiana.

 Keep in mind that the figures above are only estimates based on the average energy use of Indiana homeowners.
-The cost of a solar system for your home may look different depending on factors unique to you, like your household energy use and solar contractor.For many homeowners, the upfront investment in solar panels is worth paying.
-On average Indiana homeowners see about $14,000 in savings on electricity bills over 20 years.
+The cost of a solar system for your home may be different depending on factors unique to your situation, like your household energy use and solar contractor.But, after you've paid the upfront cost of installation, the ROI for most homeowners is usually fruitful, with a net average savings of about $14,000 over 20 years on electricity bills.

 Solar savings over time in Indiana